-Coming soon!
+Coming up!
 Fascinating Facts about Sigrid Undset, Part 3.
 Undset’s years in America (including a secret assignment from Eleanor Roosevelt and friendship with Dorothy Day) and finally her return to postwar devastation in Norway.
 Don’t miss it!
-Follow Sparrowfare by placing your email address in the box in the sidebar.
-Inspire your inbox with regular Sparrowfare posts!
+Follow Sparrowfare and Inspire your inbox with regular posts!

 ~Please share Sparrowfare~